Classical Ehlers-Danlos syndrome

-Jessica Bowen and Judy Tocher, Genetic Counsellors, EDS National Diagnostic Service, Sheffield
+Jessica Bowen & Judy Tocher, Genetic Counsellors, EDS National Diagnostic Service, Sheffield Children's Hospital

-Please note: The following text cannot and should not replace advice from the patient’s healthcare professional(s).
+Please note: The following text cannot and should not replace advice from the patient's healthcare professional(s).
 Any person who experiences symptoms or feels that something may be wrong should seek individual, professional help for evaluation and/or treatment.
-This sheet is for information only and is not intended to provide individual medical advice.
+This information is for guidance only and is not intended to provide individual medical advice.

 It is often possible to make a diagnosis of classical EDS from a clinical examination together with details of a person’s medical history.